YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 ++++++++++++
 ydb_chset
 ++++++++++++
 **ydb_chset (gtm_chset)** determines the mode in which YottaDB compiles and operates.
-If it has a value of "UTF-8", YottaDB assumes that strings are encoded in UTF-8.
+If it has a case-insensitive value of "UTF-8", YottaDB assumes that strings are encoded in UTF-8.
 In response to a value of "M" (or indeed anything other than "UTF-8"), YottaDB treats all 256 combinations of the 8 bits in a byte as a single character.

 +++++++++
 ydb_ci